Rachel Lears

 Rachel Lears is an American independent documentary filmmaker.
-She is the director of Knock Down the House, a documentary film about four women running for Congress in the 2018 midterms, including Alexandria Ocasio-Cortez.
-The film premiered at Sundance Film Festival in January 2019 and was sold to Netflix for $10 million.
-It was released on May 1, 2019.
+She is the director of Knock Down the House (2019), a documentary film about four women running for Congress in the 2018 midterms, including Alexandria Ocasio-Cortez.
+The film premiered at Sundance Film Festival in January 2019 and was sold to Netflix for $10 million, releasing on May 1, 2019.
+Her other documentaries include The Hand That Feeds (2014), about undocumented immigrant workers in a labor dispute with owners at a Manhattan bakery café, and To the End (2022), about climate change.

 Life and education

 Lears graduated from Yale University in 1999, with a BA in Music before earning an MA in Ethnomusicology, an Advanced Certificate in Culture and Media, and a PhD in Cultural Anthropology from New York University.
 Her doctoral dissertation, titled Between Two Monsters: Popular Music, Visual Media, and the Rise of Global Indie in 21st Century Uruguay and published in 2012, focuses on the first generation of young Uruguayan artists to come-of-age with digital media.
 Lears is married to Robin Blotnick, and they have a son.

-Lears has published numerous articles for In These Times Magazine, an independent, nonprofit magazine dedicated to advancing democracy and economic justice.
+Lears has published numerous articles for In These Times magazine, an independent, nonprofit magazine dedicated to advancing democracy and economic justice.
 Published works include Acoustic Ecology in 2004, What's Up Silverdocs? in 2007, The End of Indie? in 2010, and The Death and Life of Occupy in 2012.

 Lears wrote original music for The Mystery Keys, along with a variety of musicians based in New York City and Montevideo, Uruguay from 2006 to 2010.
 The Mystery Keys released an EP called “Dance Big People” in January 2009.

 Lears has collaborated with artist Saya Woolfalk on video art projects that have screened at numerous international galleries and museums since 2008.
-She was also 2013 Sundance Creative Producing Fellow during production of The Hand That Feeds.
+She was also the 2013 Sundance Creative Producing Fellow during production of The Hand That Feeds.

 Jubilee Films

 Jubilee Films is a production company started by Lears and Blotnick.
-According to the company's website, the production house's mission is “to tell smart, nuanced, entertaining stories that transcend borders, engage audiences from all walks of life, and challenge popular assumptions.”
+According to the company's website, the production house's mission is "to tell smart, nuanced, entertaining stories that transcend borders, engage audiences from all walks of life, and challenge popular assumptions".

 Filmography

 Aves de paso/Birds of Passage (2009)

 Aves de paso (Birds of Passage) is a film about two songwriters who live and perform in Montevideo: Ernesto Diaz, an author and percussionist from Artigas, Uruguay, and Yisela Sosa, a vocalist from Paysandu, Uruguay.
 Their music reflects their personal journeys of moving away from small hometowns to fulfill career aspirations.

-Aves de paso premiered in Montevideo, Uruguay on August 31, 2009.
+Aves de paso premiered in Montevideo, Uruguay in 2009.
 It also received a Certificate of Outstanding Achievement in International Feature Film at the Williamsburg International Film Festival and had a national television broadcast in Brazil on Canal Futura in 2010.